In A Nutshell

 As a text, Purgatorio has always played second fiddle to the far more violent and bitter Inferno.
 However, Purgatorio introduces an important topic largely ignored in Inferno—Dante’s childhood love for a woman named Beatrice.

 Most historical sources have determined that Dante first met Beatrice when he was nine years old and she eight.
 He immediately fell in love.
-Some claim he only saw Beatrice twice in his life, though scholars disagree over this.
-Though unrequited, Dante’s love for her continued to blossom, and he obsessively composed poems in Beatrice's honor, often in the courtly love tradition popular in 13th century Florence.
-The two eventually went on to marry different people: Dante, a certain Gemma Donati, by whom he fathered four children, and Beatrice, a banker named Simone dei Bardi.
+Though unrequited, Dante’s love for her continued to blossom, and he obsessively composed poems in Beatrice's honor, often in the courtly love tradition popular in 13th Century Florence.
+The two eventually went on to marry different people.

 Yes, friends.
 Though he's better known for his literary trip down under, Dante's also famous for the love he bore for Beatrice, the object of his lifelong affection.
 Thoughts of her are what keep our hero going through the trials of tribulations through Purgatory and, by the end of the book, Beatrice has replaced Virgil as Dante's guide into Heaven.